Holli Woodings

 Holli Woodings is an American politician who served in Idaho House of Representatives, representing District 19B, which covers the northern section of Boise, Idaho.
 She was the 2014 Democratic nominee for Idaho secretary of state.
-Woodings now serves on the Boise City Council.
+Woodings served on the Boise City Council until July 2023.

 Education

 Woodings was born in Medford, Oregon.
 She earned a Bachelor of Arts degree in English from Boise State University.

 Elections

 When Representative Brian Cronin retired and left the 19B seat open, Woodings won the three-way May 15, 2012 Democratic Primary with 1,636 votes (56.4%), and won the November 6, 2012 General election with 14,378 votes (65.7%) against Republican nominee Don Howard.

 Woodings ran unsuccessfully to succeed Republican Ben Ysursa for Secretary of State of Idaho.

 At the Idaho State Democratic Convention Woodings was chosen to be a delegate for Hillary Clinton at the 2016 Democratic National Convention.

-Woodings has served on the Boise City Council since January 2018.
-She also serves as city council president pro tem.
+Woodings served on the Boise City Council January 2018 to July 2023.
+She also served as city council president pro tem.